subru-37/Ergotech-Hestia/README.md

   - In-App Texting :  Owners and Interested parties can communicate seamlessly with each other app.
   - Local events and activities : A community page to publicise local events.
  <!--
+The Problem :
+- Many people don't know the benefits of doing aquaponics or doing fish farm cultivation.
+- Even if some realise the benefits, they don't know of proper good resources to actually start the cultivation
+- Once you start the cultivation, the current methods takes time and is prone to trial and error during the initial days
+- You would need to manually go and check every often to ensure that the fishes are in good health
+- Even once the fishes are in good health, the seller don't know how exactly to market them to potential customers
 ## For basic users :
 - Create a platform for a new individuals to start fish farm cultivation from scratch and earn a livelihood selling fish produce and also for existing farms to simplify their daily work.
 - The platform will have both farmer and customer side, primarily focussed on the farmer side.